How do you pronounce your name?

 How can I improve my sound?

 Play long tones with a tuner and aim for the resonant center of each note.
-Also listen carefully to master musicians who have good tones.
-This provides a sonic template to project from.
+Also listen carefully to master musicians who have good tones and phrasing.
+This develops a mental schema that you can access as you play.

 You use vibrato sometimes.
 How did you develop it?